signalogic/SigSRF_SDK/pktlib_readme.md

 <ins>Return Value</ins>

-The return value is the length of the amount of data written (in bytes) or < 0 for an error condition.
+The return value is the length of the amount of data written (in bytes), or < 0 for an error condition.

 <ins>uFlags Definitions</ins>